zengarden/light_head_rcnn/README.md

 1. Using `-d` to assign gpu_id for testing. (e.g.  `-d 0,1,2,3`   or `-d 0-3` )
 2. Using `-s` to visualize the results.
+3. Using '-se' to specify start_epoch for testing.

 We share our experiments output(logs) folder in [GoogleDrive](https://drive.google.com/open?id=1-Mqj385d_1t4wcmhl25TZO1g-uw5X-xK).
 Download it and place it to `${lighthead_ROOT}`, then test our release model.